Supreme Court strikes down federal ban on bump stocks

 “Over five years ago I swore I would defend the Constitution of the United States, even if I was the only plaintiff in the case.
 I did just that,” said Michael Cargill in a written statement.

-- ‘Love & Hip Hop: Atlanta’ star Tommie Lee charged with battery in Miami Beach

-NCLA leaders said this ruling was a victory in response to an unlawful federal rule.
+NCLA leaders said this ruling a victory in response to an unlawful federal rule.

 “If you want to change the law, you have to go to Congress and get Congress to amend the law.
 That’s not the job of the executive branch.
 It’s the job of the legislative branch,” said Chenoweth.